 IONM helps improve patient outcome by carefully assessing the functional status of nervous tissue, including spinal column tracts, eloquent brain regions, and peripheral nerve.
 This neurophysiologic information helps the surgeon perform a safer and sometimes more thorough procedure.

-The U-M School of Kinesiology has developed a specialized educational program for Movement Science majors – one of the first of its kind in North America.
-IONM Program students will take four courses (12 credits) in neuroanatomy and neurophysiology, plus a sequence of clinical rotations.
-Upon graduation, they will take the Certification in Neurophysiologic Intraoperative Monitoring (CNIM) Exam to become licensed neuromonitorists.
+The U-M School of Kinesiology has developed a specialized IONM educational program for Movement Science majors – the first and only accredited IONM program in the world.
+IONM program students will take 12 credits in neuroanatomy, neurophysiology, neuroanesthesia, and a surgical neuromonitoring lab, plus nine credits of clinical rotations over the course of a year.
+Upon graduation, students will be eligible to take the Certification in Neurophysiologic Intraoperative Monitoring (CNIM) Exam to become credentialed neuromonitorists.

 Neuromonitorists are employed by large university hospitals and larger non-teaching hospitals.
 Neuromonitoring is also provided to smaller community hospitals regionally or nationally by companies that specialize in this field.
 The demand for qualified neuromonitorists is very high, and current average salaries are between $60,000 and $70,000/year.

 In addition to their clinical work in the operating room, neuromonitorists can use their degree as a stepping stone into medical school, research, or a career in health care management.

 The first IONM course (MOVESCI 361) is open to all students (most take during winter of their sophomore year).
 Students learn the IONM application process in the class.
 View Movement Science courses.

 Additional requirement for LSA students: Complete a cross-campus transfer application to transfer into Kines.